Golden Piano Tuning - Columbus Ohio

 Bill is skilled at bringing your piano into proper musical condition so it will have a long and healthy life.
 Contact him today to schedule your piano tuning!

 If you are considering buying or selling a used piano, you may need someone to look it over and give you an assessment of the “sell-ability” of your piano or whether you are getting a good value.
-Bill has someone who can assess your piano.
-Contact him here.
+Bill no longer offers this service, but there are plenty of other piano tuner/technicians who do.
+You’ll find them on the Internet!

 Piano Age Information*